-Unauthorized speed racing in Nevada is a reckless driving (NRS 484B.653) crime.
-And the people who organize an illegal speed contest are punished the same as the racers who compete in it.
+Unauthorized speed racing in Nevada is prosecuted as the crime of reckless driving (NRS 484B.653).
+This applies not just to the drivers who do the racing.
+Organizing an illegal speed contest is punished the same as actually racing in it.

 The language of NRS 484B.653 reads as follows: